 With the obsession with digital connection to everyone 24/7, physical presence is our most valued commodity.
 Unfortunately, most people are their own worst enemy when it comes to protecting their time.
-Against all intents and purposes, we spend far less time than we mean to on the things that truly matter to us.
+Against all intents and purposes, we end up spending far less time than we mean to on the things that truly matter to us.

-What is the best investment of your time for productivity?
+What is the best investment of your time?

 Instead of deluding yourself into feeling productive in work with busyness, conduct an assessment of what your highest valued tasks are.
 Any HR professional will recognise the looming shadow of outstanding administration work.
 Recruiters are pressurized by the steady stream of candidate CVs to be stored, logged, and formatted.
 Although spending a couple of hours on admin may give momentary relief, is it truly the best investment of your time?